-Remove the User Name from the Menu Bar in OS X Lion
+Remove the User Name from the Menu Bar in Mac OS X

-On some fresh OS X Lion installations, you’ll find the user name or login appears in the upper right corner of the menu bar, even if there is only one user account on the Mac.
-This is actually a feature called Fast User Switching, and the name likely appears in the menu bar due to the Guest Login ability (which can be disabled separately), but if are only looking to remove the name from the menu bar here is how:
+On some fresh OS X installations, you’ll find the user name or login appears in the upper right corner of the menu bar, even if there is only one user account on the Mac.
+This is actually a feature called Fast User Switching, and the name likely appears in the menu bar due to the Guest Login ability (which can be disabled separately).

 - Open “System Preferences” from the Apple menu